GETEAM/GeneralExamination/QuestionType/types/md/ListeningShortAnswer.md

 ##JSON结构

 	{
 		"id": 1,
-		"type": "ListeningShortAnswer",
-		"level": 4,
-		"duration": 5,
-		"flowable": true,
-		"recommendation-point": 2,
-		"stem": "There are three questions based on the passage you have just heard;", "src": {
+		"stem": "There are three questions based on the passage you have just heard;<audio src="abc.mp3">", "preShow": true,
-			"audio": "音频地址"
-		},
 		"questions": [
 			{
 				"type": "BlankFilling",